 American, raised in Miami in the 60’s during the Cuban exile, the Bay of Pigs, the escalation of the war in Vietnam, JFK’s assignation, psychedelics, man’s first lunar landing and tumultuous race riots, I have always been enmeshed with social issues and expressions of human longing for belonging and peace.

-I love paint and move between figurative work, nature abstractions and a graphic meditation I call ‘counting,’ all of which stems from emotional expression verses interpretation of the objective or conceptual.
-I tend to work in series and, worn by one approach, find relief, refreshment and discovery in another.
+I love to paint and move between figurative work, nature abstractions and a graphic meditation I call ‘counting,’ all of which stems from emotional expression versus interpretation of the objective or conceptual.
+I tend to work in series and, worn by one approach, find relief, refreshment, and discovery in another.

 A member of The National Association of Women Artists, I have exhibited in multiple juried group shows with them over the past eight years; was awarded ‘Best In Show’ by The Rockaway Artists Foundation for one of my pieces on Hurricane Sandy; have shown locally at The Church of the Messiah, Barrett Art Center and The Morton Library.

 I look forward, over time, to showing the different aspects of my work at The Gallery@Rhinebeck and working to merge these approaches in yet a new direction.